luobohaohao/Disaster-Response-Pipline/README.md

 # Disaster-Response-Pipline
 # Project overview
 In Udacity Data Scientist course, I've learned and built on my data engineering skills.
-In this project, I'll apply these skills to analyze disaster data from Figure Eight to build a model to classify disaster messages.These data all downloaded from workspace in Udacity data scientist course.All the steps I followed course guideline
+In this project, I'll apply these skills to analyze disaster data from Figure Eight to build a model to classify disaster messages.These data all downloaded from workspace in Udacity data scientist course.All the steps I tried to follow the project specification.

 # Dependencies
 1.Python 3

 2.Machine Learning Libraries: NumPy, Pandas, Sciki-Learn

-3.Natural Language Process Libraries: NLTK,re,
+3.Natural Language Process Libraries: NLTK,re

 4.SQLlite Database Libraqries: SQLalchemy